Large Scale Image Segmentation with Structured Loss based Deep Learning for Connectome Reconstruction: Method

-where $\mathcal{P}_{u,v}$ denotes the set of all paths between $u$ and $v$, and $A_e$ denotes the predicted affinity of edge $e$.
-If we imagine a simple thresholding on the affinity graph, such that edges with affinities below a threshold $\theta$ are removed, then the affinity of the maximin edge $\mm(u,v)$ is equal to the highest threshold under which nodes $u$ and $v$ would still be part of the same connected component.
-Taking advantage of the importance of maximin edges, the \malis loss favors high maximin affinities between nodes with the same label, and low otherwise:
+where $\mathcal{P}_{u,v}$ denotes the set of all paths between $u$ and $v$.
+If we imagine a simple thresholding on the affinity graph, such that edges with affinities below a threshold $\theta$ are removed {\revised from $G$}, then the affinity of the maximin edge $\mm(u,v)$ is equal to the highest threshold under which nodes $u$ and $v$ would still be part of the same connected component. {\revised Acknowledging the importance of maximin edges, the \malis loss favors high maximin affinities between voxels that belong to the same ground-truth segment, and low maximin affinities between voxels that belong to different ground-truth segments.
+We assume that a ground-truth segmentation is given as a labelling $\seg:V \mapsto \{0,...,k\}$ such that each segment has a unique label in $\{1,...,k\}$ and background is marked with $0$.
+Let $F\subseteq V$ denote all foreground voxels $F = \{ v\in V \;|\; \seg(v)\neq0 \}$ and $\delta(u, v)$ indicate whether $u$ and $v$ belong to the same ground-truth segment:

+The \malis loss $\malisloss(\seg, \aff)$ is the sum of affinity losses over the maximin edges of every pair of voxels that do not belong to the background:

+The affinity loss can be any continuous and differentiable function, we chose $\affloss(x, y) = (x - y)^2$ for all experiments in this paper.